It can be quite daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.

 One of the biggest mistakes beginner joggers make is not taking themselves seriously enough and getting the right gear.

-It’s very important that you have proper running shoes, even if you are jogging just a couple of blocks a few times a week.
+It’s very important that you have a good pair of running shoes, even if you are jogging just a couple of blocks a few times a week.

-Head over to your local running store to get properly evaluated and fitted for the right type of running shoes for your feet and running gait.
+Head over to your local running store to get properly evaluated and fitted for the right shoes for your feet and running gait.
 The shoe fit experts may ask you to jog on the treadmill while they observe your running stride, taking note of how your feet land.

 Therefore, every employee in the store has seen it all, and getting a running gait analysis is an important step in terms of buying the right running shoes to keep your body healthy.

-In addition to running shoes, make sure you have comfortable clothing that doesn’t restrict your movement but helps you feel supported.
+In addition to running shoes, ensure you have comfortable clothing that doesn’t restrict your movement but helps you feel supported.

 #6: Don’t Worry About Your Pace